Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 Ovulation Irregularities and Their Impact

 Ovulation is key to a regular cycle.
 When an egg is released on time, it triggers hormonal changes that keep your cycle on track.
-But if ovulation occurs twice in one cycle or happens earlier than usual, you might see bleeding two weeks apart.
+But if ovulation occurs earlier than usual, or if ovulation is skipped, you might see bleeding two weeks apart.

 Sometimes women experience “mid-cycle spotting,” which can be mistaken for an early period.
-This spotting arises from hormonal shifts during ovulation but isn’t a true menstrual period.
+This spotting may arise from hormonal shifts around ovulation, but it isn’t always a true menstrual period.

 Signs of Ovulatory Issues